monkey-projects/website/docs/content/why-clojure.md

 ## Conclusion

-So we hope we've convinced you that our choice was not just done using a darts board, but **we really thought about it**.
+So you see that our choice was not just done using a darts board, but **we really thought about it**.
 For some people it may be a turn-off to have to learn a new language to use *MonkeyCI*, but we hope to have convinced most of you that it's not a big leap.
 On the contrary, we're sure you love learning new stuff, right?
+And you also want to become more efficient?
 Why else would you be here?